|Overall Rating||Liked it!|

 Set Up– Centered 23″ wide 15 front -15 back

 On Snow Feel: Maybe we were all sniffing glue that day or maybe someone put the wrong core in the first demo board we tried, but the ride was totally different than how it’s marketed.
 To us felt like it had a similar, very aggressive ride and feel of a more aggressive Salomon Official.
 We see this as a board that isn’t for everyone but some will really appreciate it’s aggressive mostly camber feel.
 To us, this is a technical big jump and pipe board for the aggressive rider and not our type of jib/street board.
-We might of completely misjudged this board, but until we get to ride it again this is our take.
+We might have completely misjudged this board, but until we get to ride it again this is our take.
 Now the second, third and fourth time we tried it the flex was softer and the ride was more like Salomon described.
 It was more of a soft but technical camber feel type of ride that many advanced to expert all park type of riders would really like.
-To us it was a lot more than just a jib board.
+To us, it was a lot more than just a jib board.

 Powder: Not terribly special here and just a little better than a regular camber twin and not something we’d recommend for riding deep powder unless you are really good at camber twin powder riding.

 Turn Initiation- The Salomon Villain was one of those boards that surprised us here.
-Usually jib boards are pretty boring to turn but this had a nice lively snap edge to edge that was fun on short to wide radius turn.
-I liked it equally from short to wide radius turns and if you know how to turn a board then this will be quick edge to edge.
+Usually, jib boards are pretty boring to turn but this had a nice lively snap edge to edge that was fun on short to wide radius turn.
+I liked it equally from short to wide radius turns and if you know how to turn a board then this will be a quick edge to edge.
 If you skid your turns you will find this more challenging.

 Carving– Big surprise here and you can lay out a pretty hard carve if you have a little groomer to go down to get to the park.
-It’s no Arbor A-Frame but really fun for a freeestyle twin.
+It’s no Arbor A-Frame but really fun for a freestyle twin.
 Carving regular or switch is really fun.

 Speed: The Villain was good picking up speed for a ride marketed as a jib board and it surprised us a little here.
 It’s no bomber though and we did get chatter at higher speeds but does have some mountain ability that we didn’t expect.